logicshift-ai/logicshift-website/readme.md

 ### 👉 Install Dependencies

-Install all the dependencies using the following command.
+Install all the dependencies using the following command inside logicshift-website root directory.

 ```bash
 npm install